-Number 3, know why you are angry.
-Sometimes the thing that triggered your anger was only a small thing, but behind it is the real problem; and that is the one you need to understand and talk about.
+Number 3, know why you’re angry.
+Sometimes the thing that triggered your anger was only a small thing, but behind it is the real problem.
+And that’s the one you need to understand and talk about.

-Number 5: Lower your voice, and you will raise the quality of your
+Number 5: Lower your voice—and you’ll raise the quality of your communication and relationship.

 Last, but definitely not least, you have to invite God to the fight.
 You need to ask Jesus to take control of your heart; because only He has the kind of real love, wisdom and self-control you need to actually use your differences to give you a stronger, closer, more exciting and satisfying life together.